mounicarajput/purple-amaranth/src/pages/blog/vaastu.md

 categories: []
 tags: []
 excerpt: >-
-  Vastu is an ancient science of building structures based on the study of directions and the laws of nature.
+  Vastu ires based on the study of directions and the laws of nature.
 It combines these two important aspects and accordingly aligns a property to draw the maximum benefits for the inhabitants.
 Though vastu
 template: post
 image: images/vv.jpg
 ---